 More Must-See Icons

-The Big Golden Guitar in Tamworth (12m high, half a tonne of gleaming steel) was unveiled by country music legend Slim Dusty in 1988 and remains the centrepiece of Australia's country music capital.
-The Big Prawn in Ballina (6m Γ— 9m) underwent a significant restoration and is now better than ever, fronting a seafood-themed tourism precinct on the NSW coast.
+The Big Golden Guitar in Tamworth (12m tall, half a tonne of fibreglass and steel) was unveiled by country music legend Slim Dusty on 25 January 1988 and remains the centrepiece of Australia's country music capital — an estimated 3.6 million photos have been taken with it.
+The Big Prawn in Ballina (9m high, 35 tonnes) was saved from demolition in 2009 by Bunnings Warehouse, which funded a $400,000 restoration in 2013 — finally adding the long-missing tail.

 Big Icons Across the Country